A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Conclusions

 \section{Conclusions}

-We have studied the measurement, using a macroscopic apparatus, of the double-slit experiment and deduced, from Schrodinger's equation, that the wave-function collapse upon measurement is a straightforward result of the interaction Hamiltonian.
+We have studied the measurement, using a macroscopic apparatus, of the double-slit experiment and deduced, from Schrödinger's equation, that the wave-function collapse upon measurement is a straightforward result of the interaction Hamiltonian.
 The time scales for the short-term and long-term collapse are $\tau_{ST}^2=\frac{1}{R \sqrt{N} a^2}$ and $\tau_{LT}= \frac{1}{\sqrt{R \sqrt{N}}}$ respectively.
 In addition, the short-term collapse follows a Gaussian, while the long-term behavior is exponential.
 This approach therefore connects the quadratic time dependence of the transition probability from Fermi's golden rule to the exponential behavior seen in radioactive decay, for instance.
 The calculation thus produces results parallel to \cite{Balian2}, except that the ``registration'' process is much quicker here (related to $\tau_{LT} \sim \frac{1}{\sqrt{R}}$) and doesn't behave as in the phonon bath in that reference.
-Some useful connections are made to the Mott experiment.
+Some useful connections are made to the Wigner's friend and Mott thought experiments.